marblestation/ADSBackEndTask/README.md

 # ADS Back-end task

-Web service which receives a single string (bibliographic reference) and returns a json response containing the original string and the ADS identifier associated with the reference.
+Web service which receives a single string (bibliographic reference) and returns a JSON response containing the original string and the ADS identifier associated with the reference.

 For example, for an input parameter like: